ibm-cloud-docs/codeengine/project.md

 To delete a project from the console, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, select the project that you want to delete, and click the delete icon.
 If you open a specific project, you can also delete the project from the Actions menu.

 When you delete a project from the console, the project is soft deleted and can be restored within 7 days before it is permanently deleted.
 From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, the number of project reclamations is displayed.
-Click `Project reclamations` to display a list of projects that can be restored or permanently deleted.
+Click `Project reclamations` to open the **Project reclamations** page and display a list of projects that can be restored or permanently deleted.

 ### Deleting a project with the CLI
 {: #delete-project-cli}

 To delete a project with the CLI, use the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command.
 You can optionally use the `-f` option to force the delete a project without confirmation.
+After a project is soft deleted, you can manage this project with the `**reclamation**` commands.
 The following example soft deletes the `myproject` project,

 ```
 ibmcloud ce project delete --name myproject -f